thomazbastiaanssen/anansi/README.md

 anansi_out <- anansi(web      = web,          #Generated above
-                     method   = "pearson",    #Define the type of correlation used formula  = ~ Legend,     #Compare associations between treatments metadata = FMT_metadata, #The data referred to in the formula can be found here adjust.method = "BH",    #Apply the Benjamini-Hochberg procedure for FDR verbose  = T             #To let you know what's happening )
+                     method   = "pearson",    #Define the type of correlation used formula  = ~ Legend,     #Compare associations between treatments metadata = FMT_metadata, #With data referred to in the formula as column adjust.method = "BH",    #Apply the Benjamini-Hochberg procedure for FDR verbose  = T             #To let you know what's happening )